hbctraining/Training-modules/Rmarkdown/lesson1.md

 A neat feature of knitr is how much simpler it makes generating figures.
 You can simply return a plot in a chunk, and knitr will automatically write the files to disk, in an organized subfolder.
 By specifying options in the `setup` chunk, you can have R automatically save your plots in multiple file formats at once, including PNG, PDF, and SVG.
 A single chunk can support multiple plots, and they will be arranged in squares below the chunk in RStudio.

 There are also a few options commonly used for plots to easily resize the figures in the final report.
-One can specify in the height and width of the figure when setting up the code chunk.
+You can specify the height and width of the figure when setting up the code chunk.

 <img src="img/r-figure.png">